jessekurrus/Sploitbee/README.md

 #
 #
-# These Python scripts are for educational purposes only!
+# This Python script is for educational purposes only!
 #

 sploitbee.py - this is used to exploit a vulnerable service within beebox.